gchatz22/struts-site/source/core-developers/fetch-metadata-interceptor.md

 A Resource Isolation Policy is a strong defense in-depth mechanism that prevents the resources on a server from being requested by external websites.
 This policy can be enabled either for all endpoints of the application and  endpoints that are meant to be loaded in a cross-site context can be exempted from the policy.

 The browser provides information about the context of an HTTP request in a set of Sec-Fetch-* headers.
 This allows the server processing the request to make decisions on whether the request should be accepted or rejected based on the preferred resource isolation policy.
-At a very high level, the Fetch Metadata policy rejects requests with
+Struts provides a default Resource Isolation Policy that rejects cross-origin requests that aren't top level navigations.

 ```
 Sec-Fetch-Site == 'cross-site' AND (Sec-Fetch-Mode != 'navigate'/'nested-navigate' OR method NOT IN [GET, HEAD])